 Temperature in Cape Town in winter

-So as you can see, weather which Capetonians consider wintry can actually seem quite mild and pleasant to visitors from chillier climates!
+And weather which Capetonians consider wintry can actually seem quite mild and pleasant to visitors from chillier climates!

 Things to do in Cape Town in winter

 Despite the chance of rain, the winter months are actually the best time of year for many outdoor activities in Cape Town.
-And there’s no shortage of adventures waiting for you.

 Winter is the best time to see whales in Cape Town